 (5) Is able to provide a safe environment for the child.

-(F) The following allowable settings are listed in order from least restrictive to most restrictive:
+(F) The following allowable substitute care settings are listed in order from least restrictive to most restrictive:

 (G) For a child in the permanent custody of a PCSA or PCPA, an adoptive placement shall be considered the least restrictive setting.
 When selecting an adoptive placement, the agency shall follow rule 5101:2-48-16 of the Administrative Code.

-(H) Only when a PCSA or PCPA determines that a child's mental, physical or emotional needs indicate that a less-restrictive setting cannot address his or her needs, the PCSA or PCPA may place the child in a more restrictive setting.
+(H) The PCSA or PCPA may place the child in a more restrictive setting, only when the PCSA or PCPA determines that a child's mental, physical or emotional needs indicate that a less-restrictive setting cannot address the child's needs.

 (I) This rule shall not contravene the placement of a child in a secure facility or other specified setting by law enforcement or any court of jurisdiction.